timewave-computer/feels-model/docs/003_shapley_model.md

 ### Limitations and Approximations

-While exact Shapley values require exponential computation, our approximations maintain the essential properties.
+While exact Shapley values require exponential computation, the approximation above maintains the essential properties.
 The focus on marginal contributions ensures each tier is rewarded for its actual impact.
 Fair value allocation prevents any tier from being systematically disadvantaged.
 Careful accounting avoids double counting of benefits or costs.
 The design maintains incentive compatibility so each tier benefits from contributing more value.

 The approximation error is bounded by the variance in marginal contributions and decreases as more samples are taken.
 For typical protocol operations, the approximation achieves 95% accuracy with just O(1) calculations.